-source: umc.org/who-we-are and The Book of Discipline of the United Methodist Church
+Exerpts from umc.org/who-we-are and The Book of Discipline of the United Methodist Church.

 Many of these yearly meetings happen in the U.S. in May and June.
-You can read reports from the 2014 Annual Conference sessions on our Annual Conference Reports page.
+You can read reports from the 2014 Annual Conference Session on our Annual Conference Reports page.

 In the United States, an annual conference may cover an entire state, only part of the state, or even parts of two or more states.
 There are also three missionary conferences in the United States, which rely upon the denomination as a whole for funding.

-The United States has 57 annual conferences, supervised by 46 bishops.
+The United States has 57 annual conferences, which are supervised by 46 bishops.
 There are 76 annual conferences in Africa, Europe, and the Philippines, which are supervised by 20 bishops.

 “The purpose of the annual conference is to make disciples of Jesus Christ for the transformation of the world by equipping its local churches for ministry and by providing a connection for ministry beyond the local church: all glory to God” ¶ 601